MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/equals-cs-operator.md

 |[`=~`](equals-operator.md) |Equals |No |`"abc" =~ "ABC"`|
 |[`!~`](not-equals-operator.md) |Not equals |No |`"aBc" !~ "xyz"`|

+For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 ## Performance tips

-For better performance, when there are two operators that do the same task, use the case-sensitive one.
-For example, use `==`, not `=~`.
+For faster results, use the case-sensitive version of an operator, for example, `==`, not `=~`.

-For faster results, if you're testing for the presence of a symbol or alphanumeric word that is bound by non-alphanumeric characters, or the start or end of a field, use `has` or `in`.
+If you're testing for the presence of a symbol or alphanumeric word that is bound by non-alphanumeric characters at the start or end of a field, for faster results use `has` or `in`.

-For more information, see [Query best practices](best-practices.md).
+For best practices, see [Query best practices](best-practices.md).

 ## Syntax